Almaty is truly Kazakhstan’s cultural capital.

 Lermontov Russian Drama Theatre and Tengri Umay Arts Gallery

 This space includes a Russian language theatre and a visual arts space.
-The theatre was founded in 1969 and continues to stage Russian language plays every day but Monday.
-On Mondays, the space displays the artwork of contemporary Kazakh artists.
+The theatre was founded in 1969 and continues to stage Russian language plays on various days.

 The Tengri Umay gallery was established in 1990 and features more than 300 works of contemporary paintings, sculptures and installations.